tsadoklf/tutim-ai-devops/presentation.md

 3. **Helm** for deploying to Kubernetes
 4. **Terraform** for provisioning infrastructure - IaC (Infrastructure-as-Code)

+### Present Docker Container Usage
+Use a container

 ### Present CI/CD Part 1 (Jenkins/Kubectl/Helm - Hello-World)
 Deploy Hello-World application to Kubernetes (kubectl and Helm)